Updated: Mar 7

 Functional Fitness classes differ from bootcamps in very specific ways.
 This allows them to be the most accessible to beginners looking to start their fitness journeys.

 What Do You Get When You Join A Functional Fitness Gym?

 Smaller Class Sizes & Individualized Coaching

 Functional Fitness gyms are usually small, individually owned businesses.
 They are not franchises.
 This allows them to create their own systems, processes, and rules for running their group fitness classes.
 Most of these gyms have small class sizes, at Optimus Strength, our current cap is 10 participants.
 Smaller class size allows the coach to see each participant clearly and know each person by name.
 The coach can adequately correct each person individually and ensure they are moving well and understanding the workout.
 This results in a decrease in the risk of injury and a better experience overall.

 Proper Movement Patterns

 Functional Fitness classes are set up differently than bootcamp or boutique fitness classes.
 The entire workout is written on a whiteboard at the front of the room.
 The coach will explain what is on the board and then lead the class through each piece starting with the warmup.
 Classes are an hour long and broken down into warmup, strength or skill work, conditioning (cardio), and cool down.
-Each of these pieces along with the small class size allows the coach ample time to demonstrate proper movement technique and enforce correct movement patterns for each person.
+Each of these pieces along with the small class size allows the coach ample time to demonstrate proper movement for each exercise and enforce correct movement patterns for each person.

 The functional fitness community is known for its inclusivity.
 The culture in the gym is supportive of the lifestyle changes that each member is trying to make.
-Everyone understands that they all started as beginners and wants to see others succeed as they have.
+Everyone understands that they all started as beginners and want to see others succeed as they have.
 You will be welcomed and supported from day 1 by the coaches and the members at Optimus Strength.